KermanX/tmLanguage-Previewer/README.md

 A VS Code extension for previewing tmLanguage grammar files.
 Created with [Reactive VS Code](https://kermanx.github.io/reactive-vscode).

+There is also a online version: [tmLanguage Playground](https://kermanx.github.io/tmLanguage-Playground/).

 ## Usage

 1. Open a `.tmLanguage.json` file in VSCode.
 For example, `xyz.tmLanguage.json`.